brave-experiments/Mjolnir/README.md

 ### Error handling
 When you are running command through CLI it should end with exit code status.
 Statuses are present in:
 `commands.go`

+##  Limitations
+- Some features may not be compatible in Windows environment
+- Only Amazon Web Services (AWS) is supported now.
+We are however open to PRs for other cloud providers!

 ## Built with